GilleM/Travel-reviews/README.md

 ### The website validation

-I used W3C CSS Validation Service and W3C Markup Validation Service to check the validity of the website code.
+I used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and [W3C Markup Validation Service](https://validator.w3.org/) to check the validity of the website code.
 All the pages, as well as the CSS page, passed validation tests.
 I checked the validation of each page by clicking on the right button and choosing _"View page source"_.
-I copied the code directly into validation service page.
+I copied the code directly into the validation service page.

  ![pic](wireframes/validation_passed.JPG) <br/><br/>
  ![pic](wireframes/validation_css_passed.JPG) <br/><br/>